 The Commission's goal is to reach an appropriate resolution of each proceeding in an expeditious manner.
 Toward that end, the Commission has steadily decreased the time it takes to act on proposed projects, such as LNG import terminals, gas storage facilities, and interstate natural gas pipelines.
-It has done so without compromising its environmental protection and public participation responsibilities.
+It has done so compromising environmental without its public protection and participation responsibilities.
 The Commission also sets and tracks compliance with goals for timely resolution of filings for cost recovery, new services or changes to existing services, as well decisions on initial decisions, complaints, and FPA section 203 applications.